 Protect Massachusetts' Future

-Massachusetts Competitive Partnership and Massachusetts Opportunity Alliance are Slashing Billions
+Massachusetts High Technology Council and Massachusetts Opportunity Alliance are Slashing Billions

 WBUR, Oct.
 20, 2025

-The Massachusetts Competitive Partnership and Massachusetts Opportunity Alliance are leading an effort to gut the state’s budget and drain money from education, research, and healthcare, eliminating hundreds of thousands of jobs.
-Backed by wealthy investors and CEOs, the groups are attempting to put two questions on the November 2026 ballot that would eliminate nearly 12% of state revenue to hand out tax breaks to the rich.
+The Massachusetts High Technology Council and the Massachusetts Competitive Partnership are leading an effort to gut the state’s budget and drain money from education, research, and healthcare, eliminating hundreds of thousands of jobs.
+Backed by wealthy investors and CEOs, the groups are attempting to put a question on the November 2026 ballot that would impose a strict ‘revenue cap’ on Massachusetts and slash funding for classrooms, hospitals, and first responders across the state.

-Why would the leaders of business organizations and research institutions lend their good names to The Massachusetts Competitive Partnership and The Massachusetts Opportunity Alliance’s plan to slash education and healthcare funding?
+Why would the leaders of business organizations and research institutions lend their good names to the Massachusetts High Technology Council and Massachusetts Competitive Partnership’s plan to slash education and healthcare funding?

 The November 2026 Ballot